AhmadHamze/hugo-toha-source/content/posts/infra/chatbot_deployment/index.md

 ## Deployment friendly code

 The first step is to make sure that the code can run correctly wherever it is deployed.
-In our case, we have a chatbot that is using multiple API keys to connect to different services.
+In our case, we have a chatbot that uses multiple API keys to connect to different services.
 We need to ensure that these keys are available in the environment where the code is running.

 One way to do so is by using environment variables, we already have a `.env` file that contains the API keys, however, this is not the best way to store secrets in production.